The streaming engine that starts embedded

 TOML configuration with ${ENV_VAR} substitution.

-REST API, Prometheus metrics, ad-hoc SQL, and hot-reload (edit config → automatic apply).
+REST API, Prometheus metrics, ad-hoc SQL, and hot-reload of source, sink, and pipeline sections.

 Cluster